taniarascia/taniarascia.com/content/posts/2019-12-02-overview-of-css-concepts.md

 This will make your content pretty responsive by default.
 You'll have padding around the content on mobile, and the content won't expand too far on desktop screens, and will be horizontally centered (this is what happens when `auto` is applied to both margins).

 Don't spread text out too wide.
 Think about a page in a book; you wouldn't want one page to be too wide, or reading it is oddly stressful.
-I like to make a small container for text-only, to ensure articles and text
+I like to make a small container for text-only, to ensure articles and text aren't too wide.

 ```css
 .small-container {